A digital marketing first strategy recognises that the world has changed.

 We hail cabs via Apps and look for jobs within LinkedIn.
 An increasing number of households are starting to have AI capabilities (Amazon Echo, Google Home).

-Regardless of the type of business that you own / work for, the principles are the same.
-Sharing knowledge, keeping track of contacts and customers via a database and making yourself visible in an interconnected world works surprisingly well.
-Interestingly, it does not cost as much as print based marketing.
+Regardless of the type of enterprise that you own / work for, the principles are the same.
+Sharing knowledge online, keeping track of contacts and customers via a legally compliant database and making yourself visible in an interconnected world works surprisingly well.

-My advice is to learn about the digital world and the changes which are coming.
+We all need to keep learning about the digital world as it currently stands and the changes that are coming.

 “The future is already here — it’s just not very evenly distributed.” ~ William Gibson, author